Skip to main content

 Operating Principles

-- Student-centered practice, not passive content
+• Student-centered learning, not passive content

 We publish and iterate on modules continuously so students always train on a current, tested curriculum.